The first time I noticed mullioned windows was at my neighbour’s house.

 Engineered materials combine a wood core with vinyl or aluminum cladding.

-Composite mullions merge insulation from wood with vinyl’s low maintenance, costing less than solid wood and performing better in harsh weather.
+Composite mullions combine wood insulation with vinyl’s low maintenance and cost less than solid wood, while performing better in harsh weather.
 They install like wood but last longer.

 Structure: A multi-layer construction offers insulation benefits while majorly reducing maintenance requirements.